-- Count of concurrent users required for our load test.
+- Number of concurrent users required for our load test.

-Before setting up a Test Load that reflects close to real user behavior, we must spend time to find the number of concurrent users required to simulate our test.
-Concurrent users define how much users will be browsing our website and will be performing transactions in a random way.
+Before setting up a test that reflects close to real user behavior, we must spend some time to figure how many concurrent users are needed to simulate for our test.
+Concurrent users define how many users will be browsing our website or web application and will be performing transactions over a specific time period.
+Traffic to your sites and applications likely ebbs and flows throughout the week, but in order to properly test your sites and applications, you will want to configure your test to at above peak traffic times.
+But how do your correctly find the correct number of concurrent users?

 We can use web analytics tools to determine current traffic statistics on our website with details to look for like count of visits, duration of sessions on the website.
 Google Analytics and many other analytics tools can provide sessions metrics that your website has per a regular timestamp and the average session duration, and time spent by users on the website.
 We can use below formula to estimate the number of concurrent users: